Privacy Policy

 Account stuff: Name, email address, billing address.
 For business customers: company name, VAT ID (if applicable).
 Standard business information for hosting services.

-Payment info: Payments are accepted via PayPal, card, Klarna, Apple Pay, Google Pay, iDEAL, and other methods (via Payrexx), cryptocurrency, and cash.
+Payment info: Payments are accepted via PayPal, card, Klarna, Apple Pay, Google Pay, iDEAL, and other methods (via Payrexx), and cryptocurrency.
 We use third-party payment processors for payment processing.
 We do not store full card numbers or payment credentials on our systems.

 Server logs: Connection logs for security, operations, and troubleshooting.
 Standard monitoring for service reliability.